-In this blog post, we will walk you through how to setup CloudQuery to build your cloud asset inventory in PostgreSQL and build a GraphQL API query layer with PostGraphile on top of it. this can be used to build different use cases on from search to security, cost and infrastructure automation.
+In this how-to guide, we will walk you through how to set up CloudQuery (opens in a new tab) to build your cloud asset inventory in PostgreSQL and build a GraphQL API query layer with PostGraphile (opens in a new tab) on top of it. this can be used to build different use cases on from search to security, cost and infrastructure automation.

 - ETL (Extract-Transform-Load) ingestion layer: CloudQuery (opens in a new tab)

 - API Access Layer: PostGraphile (opens in a new tab) and GraphiQL (opens in a new tab)

 - Raw SQL access to all your cloud asset inventory to create views or explore any questions or connections between resources.

 - Multi-Cloud Asset Inventory: Ingest configuration from all your clouds to a single datastore with a unified structure.

 - GraphQL Endpoint to access and query all your cloud configurations.

 Step 1: Install or Deploy CloudQuery (fetch)

 If it’s your first time using CloudQuery we suggest you first run it locally to get familiar with the tool.
 Take a look at our quickstart guide.

 If you are already familiar with CloudQuery, take a look at how to deploy it to AWS on RDS Aurora and EKS at github.com/cloudquery/terraform-aws-cloudquery (opens in a new tab) .